Jeimer Candelario Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.

-- The Reds' 4.95 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.94 team ERA that ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to give up 115 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- Reds pitchers combine to rank 25th in baseball in home runs given up (115 total, 1.3 per game).

-- Kennedy makes his first start of the season for the Reds.
+- Ashcraft makes the start for the Reds, his 16th of the season.
+He is 3-6 with a 6.66 ERA and 59 strikeouts through 75 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.